deficollective/defiscan/src/content/protocols/sky.md

 ## Conclusion

 Overall the Sky protocol has unfortunately a high upgradeability and exit window scores.
-A security council could potentially allow the protocol to reach Stage 1, but the current repartition of voting power, with the top-3 _aligned delegates_ having to themselves the right to pass proposals, does not qualify for a comparison to a Security council.
+A security council could potentially allow the protocol to reach Stage 1, but the current repartition of voting power in the goverance, with the top-3 _aligned delegates_ having to themselves the right to pass proposals, does not qualify for a comparison to a Security council.
 We encourage the protocol to take measures towards a diversification of delegates and voting power.
 Those scores would grant the rank of Stage 0 to the Sky protocol.

-Unfortunatly, we discovered multiple permissions during our analysis that we cannot verify.
-All the _Mom_ contracts that have privileges to stop some contract in the protocol rely on an authority that does not list its permission holders in any verifiable way (eg. events).
-For those reasons we cannot currently grant the stage 0, and Sky remains unclassified until those permissions can be identified.

-> Overall score: Unclassified
+> Overall score: Stage 0

 # Technical Analysis